 In the past year, the volume of authentications on Okta nearly doubled.
-Our customer base grew to over 8,400, with an increasing percentage coming from large-scale employee use cases with high daily transaction volumes and greater customization requirements.
+Our customer base grew from 4,350 to 6,100 year-over-year, with an increasing percentage coming from large-scale employee use cases with high daily transaction volumes and greater customization requirements.
 In addition, we now support more large B2B and B2C use cases than ever before, with even higher user counts and more sporadic transaction patterns.
 Users now access Okta from all 195 countries worldwide, and thousands of them are accessing applications from countries like the Philippines, South Africa and Peru.

 Some customers taking advantage of Okta’s scale include:

 Hitachi, a multinational technology company, which has over 300,000 workers authenticating across hundreds of domains with Okta

 30m retail shoppers